jonesfreedman/jf-filessorter-app/README.md

 Once you are in Swagger UI,
   1. click on "POST"
   2. click on "Try it out"
-  3. In the respose body, replace "string" with the location that you want to sort.
+  3. In the request body, replace "string" with the location that you want to sort.
       Ex: "E:\\Other\\Test"  (Use two slashes in the address - \\ - instead of one).